Batangas State University: Campuses

-Since 2003, Batangas State University has two main, two satellites, and six extension campuses in Batangas.
+Since 2003, Batangas State University has two main, two satellites, and seven extension campuses in Batangas.
 To maintain camaraderie between its campuses, the university administers several annual activities like quiz bees and intramurals.

 The university's main campuses are located in Batangas City; Governor Pablo Borbon Main I is at Rizal Avenue, Poblacion while Governor Pablo Borbon Main II is within Golden Country Homes Subdivision in Brgy.
 Alangilan.
 Both are named in honor of former governor Pablo Borbon.
 Being the oldest of all the campuses, Main I is the site of the former Batangas Trade School which was established in 1932.
 Since then, Main I has been the flagship campus and the seat of the administration of the university.
 The site of the second oldest campus, Main II, was acquired in 1984.

 On 25 February 2000, the Apolinario R. Apacible School of Fisheries or ARASOF in Brgy.
 Bucana, Nasugbu was incorporated to the former Pablo Borbon Memorial Institute of Technology as its first satellite campus.
 With the implementation of Republic Act No. 9045, two more satellite campuses were incorporated to the then newly formed Batangas State University; this were Jose P. Laurel Polytechnic College or JPLPC in Poblacion, Malvar and a branch of the Polytechnic University of the Philippines or PUP in Poblacion, Santo Tomas.
 However, the law was criticized by the staffs and students of PUP Santo Tomas who deemed it unjustified.
 Eventually on 22 May 2007, Congress enacted Republic Act No. 9472 that excluded PUP Santo Tomas from Batangas State University.

 Earlier in 1994, the university's third oldest and first extension campus was inaugurated in Brgy.
 Caloocan, Balayan.
 In 2000, a memorandum of agreement was signed for the purpose of establishing more extension campuses in Lipa City, Rosario, Lobo, San Juan, Calaca, Padre Garcia, San Pascual, and Taysan although the opening of such campuses in the latter four municipalities did not materialize.
 The said campus in Brgy.
 Marawoy, Lipa City was named Don Claro M. Recto campus as a tribute to the well-known Filipino politician while the one in Brgy.
 Namunga, Rosario was named Jose B. Zuño campus in honor of Rosario's first postwar mayor.
 The extension campuses in Lobo and San Juan were constructed in Brgy.
 Masaguitsit and Brgy.
 Talahiban, respectively.
-The university's youngest campus to date was founded in Brgy.
-Bagong Sikat, Lemery on 23 May 2003.
-Recently, a ceremony was held on 8 June 2017 for the commencement of construction of another extension campus in Mabini and is launched on 6 August 2018.
+On 23 May 2003, another extension campus was founded in Brgy.
+Bagong Sikat, Lemery.
+More than a decade later, a ceremony was held on 8 June 2017 for the commencement of the construction of an extension campus in Mabini; this campus, which was the university's youngest, opened on 6 August 2018.